codesmile-io/m1-docker-compose-wordpress/README.md

 - PhpMyAdmin at port 9000
 - Self generated SSL certs so that you can use HTTPS locally

-## Docker Composer
+## Prerequisites
-This is docker-composer based.
+This is docker-composer based setup and you must have that installed in order to use this setup.
+You can find more info about it here: https://docs.docker.com/compose/install/

 ## Setup
 In order to use docker you need to run: